 - A real estate pro can give your home credit for any of its updates, renovations, or improvements, which a home value website may not be aware of.

-Clever Real Estate can match you up with several local realtors, so you can request multiple CMA reports and compare the numbers for the most accurate fair market value estimate.
+We can match you with several local realtors, so you can request multiple CMA reports and compare the numbers for the most accurate fair market value estimate.

 » LEARN: What is a CMA in Real Estate?